Disappearance of Leigh Occhi: Subsequent developments

 Felton disputes that she had any involvement in her daughter's disappearance, and has openly stated that she believes a man named Oscar McKinley "Mike" Kearns was responsible for her daughter's kidnapping.
 Kearns was convicted in 1999 for kidnapping a couple and raping the woman, and, nine months after Occhi disappeared, kidnapped a ninth-grade girl he had met through a Tupelo church, raping her in Memphis, Tennessee.

 For the latter crime, Kearns was sentenced to over eight years of incarceration, but served only half of his sentence, and was released in 1997 before committing the kidnapping and rape that resulted in his subsequent conviction.

+In January 2025, as part of their ongoing investigation into Occhi's disappearance, the Mississippi Bureau of Investigation (MBI) Cold Case Unit, the Tupelo Police Department, and the FBI conducted a search near Occhi's former home.
+Regarding the search, the MBI stated, "While findings from the search cannot be disclosed at this time, investigators remain committed to following all leads and gathering information related to the case."

 Publicity

 Occhi's disappearance has been covered by Nancy Grace and was also featured on the Geraldo Rivera Show and 20/20.
 In 2017, the disappearance was the subject of a six-episode podcast titled 13: The Search for Leigh Occhi.
 The case has also been featured on true crime podcasts Crime Junkie, The Trail Went Cold, Big Mad True Crime, and Going West.